Cosium/vet/README.md

 Using Vet, Gerrit keeps seeing one commit per change set while you don't have to rewrite your history anymore.
 Each time you will ask to push to Gerrit, Vet will forge and push a single commit based on your source branch commit sequence.

-##### Now you can have feature branches

-With Vet, you can have feature branches.
-If you set the correct Gerrit authorizations, you can push them as standard branches.
-Vet is able to manage git remote pushed or local only source branches the same way.

-##### Checkout the feature branch to test or hack the changeset

-As a reviewer you want to test the change set locally?
-Just checkout the feature branch.

-Now maybe you want to contribute to the change set?
-Run Vet push and your changes are added to the correct change set.

 ##### No pre commit hook needed

 Vet computes the Gerrit change id on the fly before pushing to Gerrit.